Getting let go from my job was the best thing for my career so far

 Instead of running from my vulnerability, I embraced it for the first time.
 I started taking classes in an acting intensive and enrolled in a writing workshop.
 I reached out to my network, pitching myself as a writer, and started submitting ideas to editors I saw posting calls on Twitter.
 I was surprised by how even just a little momentum after a career shift made me more willing to take risks.

-I combed back through any writing or creative work I’d done and I built a portfolio.
+I combed back through any writing or creative work I’d done and built a portfolio.
 Instead of pretending that I’d been crushing those #BossBabe goals, I opened up on social media about looking for work.
-When I learned that men will apply for positions they are only 60% qualified for, I started applying for jobs that seemed like a small reach, realizing that I don’t have to be 100% ready to put myself out there.
+When I learned that men will apply for positions they are only 60% qualified for, I started applying for jobs that seemed like a small reach, realizing that I didn’t have to be 100% ready to put myself out there.
 I just needed to be confident that I was qualified enough to try.

 This isn’t to say that people should up and quit their jobs.
 I was privileged to take my time finding a new role because I’d been able to save some money and receive unemployment.
 What I want people to take from this is the fact that I had to lose my job in order to realize that fear was preventing me from working toward my goals and defining my life on my own terms.
 Don’t wait to find that out for yourself.